 Although it doesn't mention anything about Sally being unwell, I know that she is pregnant at this point and that pregnant women are more prone to cold and flu like viruses.
 Add to this the cold weather and Sally's heavy drinking and I think her appearance would be suffering considerably.
 Her skin would be dry, her nose perhaps as red as her bloodshot eyes.
 Clothing would still be heavy to keep out the cold and in a previous scene, Sally is described as wearing a canary yellow beret and a shabby fur coat.
+I feel this photo I took last winter (right) reflects the gloomy atmosphere of winter in Weimar Berlin, as well as the poor-disguised melancholy of the troubled Sally.

 I also would like to try and find a yellow beret to include in my image as I feel that this would not only link back to the story, but would add to Sally's aura of obsession.
 As Patti Bellantoni states in her book on colour: